 Student Personnel Services are available to assist students in the development of individual or group goals.
-These services include the offices of the Dean of Students, Director of Intercollegiate Activities, Director of Testing and Counseling, Director of Admissions, Director of Financial Aid, Director of Placement, Director of University Health Services, Advisor to Foreign Students and Scholars, Director of Housing, Director of Student Activities, and the Director of Office of Volunteer Programs.
+These services include the offices of the Dean of Students, Intercollegiate Activities, Testing and Counseling, Admissions, Financial Aid, Career Planning and Placement, University Health Services, Foreign Students and Scholars, Office of Residential Life, Student Activities, and Office of Volunteer Programs.